The Best Remote Desktop Managers

 Upon connection, the Remote Access Plus console provides a quick status report on the device, which includes its make and model and operating system version.
 The dashboard also presents a number of diagnostic tools that can be easily triggered at the start of a session.

 When connected, the technicians can open up a number of panels for different functions.
-For example, the main screen will show the Desktop of the remote device and the technician can also open a file transfer window or a connection to communicate with the user of the device.
+For example, the main screen will show the desktop of the remote device and the technician can also open a file transfer window or a connection to communicate with the user of the device.

 The chat facility in the console provides text, voice, and video options.
 This enables technicians to question or coach the attending user and this is particularly useful in a remote control session.
 The technician can switch to a mirror view and hand over control without having to restart the connection.